 Are you still at risk if you eat meat?

 Low vitamin B12 levels can be caused by poor intake of foods high in B12, autoimmune disorders, and certain medications.
 Medications which can cause low vitamin B12 include common antacids (such as proton pump inhibitors PPIs, H2 antagonists), oral contraceptives, hormones taken for hormone replacement therapy, and in pregnancy or breast-feeding.
 Excessive consumption of alcohol is another leading factor in B12 deficiencies.
 B12 deficiencies can also be found in the elderly or in people who have gastrointestinal surgeries or malabsorptions caused by Crohn’s disease, Celiac disease, SIBO (small intestine bacterial overgrowth), pancreatic insufficiencies, and those who have undergone intestinal surgeries.
-(1)
+(1) Speak with your doctor about testing your B12 level to determine if you need a supplement.

 What happens if you don’t get enough B12?